 - Generator services are connecting to test repositories to retrieve test plans (no such service is currently provided by the OpenTestFactory reference implementation).

-- Action providers are performing the base actions
+- Function providers are performing the base functions

 - cloning the Git repository containing the automated test code;